Philipp-Sc/llm-fraud-detection/README.md

 #
 Note that the language models used by [rust-bert](https://github.com/guillaume-be/rust-bert) are in the order of the 100s of MBs to GBs.
 This impacts the hardware requirements and model inference time.
 #
-- This model can be further improved by finding a better set of topics to be extracted and used for the classification.
+- **rustbert-spam-detection** can be further improved by finding a better set of topics to be extracted and used for the classification.
 - Using a better model for the topic extraction and sentiment prediction should also improve the spam detection.
 - Replacing the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) with a better model might also improve the performance.
 # Model Performance